EdSDR/EdSDR/README.md

 - 🔭 I’m currently working on **Upload and Improve my projects.**

-- 🌱 I’m currently learning/Improving **Node, Python, Docker and Machine Learning.**
+- 🌱 I’m currently learning/Improving **Node, TS, Express and Redux.**

 - ⚡ Fun fact **I know how to fly a plane.**